150 migrants feared dead after boats capsize off Libya coast

 In recent years the European Union has partnered with the coast guard and other Libyan forces to prevent migrants from making the dangerous journey by sea to Europe.
 Rights groups say those efforts have left migrants at the mercy of brutal armed groups or confined in squalid detention centers that lack adequate food and water.

-At least 2,500 migrants are detained in centers in and around Tripoli, where forces loyal to Field Marshal Khalifa Hifter have been battling an array of militias loosely aligned with a U.N.-recognized government since April.
-The government blamed the airstrike on the detention center on Hifter’s forces, which denied responsibility and accused government-linked militias of storing weapons at the facility.
+At least 2,500 migrants are detained in centers in and around Tripoli, where forces loyal to commander Khalifa Hifter have been battling an array of militias loosely aligned with a U.N.-recognized government since April in an attempt to seize the capital.
+The Libyan government has blamed the Tajoura airstrike on the detention center on Hifter’s forces, which denied responsibility and accused government-linked militias of storing weapons at the facility.

 The U.N. refugee agency says 164 migrants have died traveling from Libya to Europe since the start of the year, fewer than in previous years.
 But the U.N. says the journey is becoming more dangerous for those who attempt it, with one out of four perishing at sea before reaching Europe.